vinitkumar/vinitkumar.github.com/_posts/2014-01-03-Setup-Macvim-for-maximum-awesomeness.md

 ./install.sh
 vim +BundleInstall +qall
 ```

-- Copy all the vimrc file from the repo to the home and then install the
-peepopen app from here: [Peepopen](http://topfunky.github.io/PeepOpen/).
+Install the peepopen app from here: [Peepopen](http://topfunky.github.io/PeepOpen/).

-- When installed open peepopen and set MacVim as your default editor.
+When installed open peepopen and set MacVim as your default editor.

 Once you are done with these steps you have a super awesome development
 IDE optimised for Python/JS/Ruby development.